Collage2-950x90.jpgCollage2b-950x90.jpg

 Recent and Upcoming

 • To protect our elections and our children, please sponsor one of our Field Agents!
 Please consider making a tax-deductible donation of $25 per month to sponsor one of our Field Agents - also known as our "Internet Watchdogs."
-This is a politically-balanced group of more than 14,000 registered voters in all 50 U.S. states who allow us to preserve online content being sent to them by Google, Facebook, and other platforms.
-We have so far preserved more than 79 million "ephemeral experiences" - content that these companies use to manipulate our elections and our kids and that are normally lost forever, leaving no paper trail for authorities to trace.
+This is a politically-balanced group of more than 16,000 registered voters in all 50 U.S. states who allow us to preserve online content being sent to them by Google, Facebook, and other platforms.
+We have so far preserved more than 109 million "personalized ephemeral experiences" - content that these companies use to manipulate our elections and our kids and that are normally lost forever, leaving no paper trail for authorities to trace.
 Our Digital Shield (see https://AmericasDigitalShield.com) preserves and analyzes this content, thus making Big Tech companies accountable to the public for the first time.
-The data we are collecting will soon be used by the courts, attorneys general, members of Congress, and other authorities to force Big Tech companies to stop manipulating our elections and our children.
+The data we are collecting will soon be used by the courts, attorneys general, members of Congress, the Federal Election Commission, and other authorities, as well as by election integrity, parenting, and other advocacy groups to force Big Tech companies to stop manipulating our elections and our children.
 To view Dr. Epstein's December, 2023 Congressional testimony about our Digital Shield, visit https://2023EpsteinTestimony.com (6-min. video).
-To sponsor one of our Field Agents, please visit https://FeedTheWatchdogs.com
+Visit https://2023WrittenTestimony.com to download Dr. Epstein's written testimony (480 pages).
+To sponsor one of our Field Agents, visit https://FeedTheWatchdogs.com.
+Thanks for your help in protecting our democracy and our children!

 • Presented in April 2023: AIBRT researchers recently presented four empirical papers at the 103rd annual meeting of the Western Psychological Association: (1) A Quantification of Morality: Preliminary Findings from the Moral Standards Project, (2) It’s Complicated: The Relationship Between COVID-19 and Mental Health Problems, (3) How We Preserved More Than 2.5 Million Online Ephemeral Experiences in the 2022 Midterm Elections, and What This Content Revealed About Online Election Bias, (4) Social Pressure Theory (SPT): A New and Predictive Theory of Sexual Orientation, with Mathematical and Computational Models.